elliot736/authz-playground/README.md

   when { <conditions> };
 ```

 A policy with no `when` clause matches everything.
-That's almost always a mistake — the linter will flag it.
+That's almost always a mistake, and the linter will flag it.

 ### Conditions